gaucho-labs/leptos-query/README.md

 ### <ins> What's a QueryClient? </ins>

 A `QueryClient` allows you to interact with the query cache.
-Mainly to invalidate queries.
+You can invalidate queries, prefetch them, and introspect the query cache.

 `use_query_client()` will return the `QueryClient` for the current scope.